-If you sell or buy a trailer in California, you need a California Trailer Bill of Sale to register the sale and transfer of ownership.
-A trailer bill of sale is a legal document that outlines the transaction details, including the price, trailer description, and any warranties or guarantees.
+A California trailer bill of sale is a document required for the sale and purchase of trailers in the state.
+It authenticates the sale and outlines the transaction details, including the price, trailer description, and any warranties or guarantees.

 Registering a Trailer in California